-What crystals should you choose for your medicine bag?
 It depends on the desired outcome you wish to achieve.
 Of course, Clear Quartz crystal can be used since it is the ultimate, all-around wonder crystal.
 You could also use a birthstone if you wish.
 There are endless possibilities here.

-What else goes into your medicine bag?
 Along with your chosen crystal(s), you may want to add some herbs, flowers or whatnot to go into your bag for that added little boost.
 Below is a list of common issues, their corresponding crystals and herbs to give you a bit of guidance.
 The listings are by no means exhaustive, and you can choose whichever stones, herbs or plants feel right to you.